enderandpeter/win-a2enmod/README.md

 If you use `-norestart` when overwriting an enabled module with the `-add` option, the script will ask if you’d like to restart the web server in order to overwrite the file.
 Saying “No” will exit.

+The commands without parameters will display info about the modules or sites.

 ## Examples
 	a2enmod
-Show information about enabled and disabled modules
+Show information about enabled and disabled modules.

 	a2enmod ssl
 Enable the mod_ssl.so module.
 If it’s not in the default modules folder, look for it in the current directory and copy it to the modules folder.